-Autism spectrum disorder: attention and interaction
+Autism spectrum disorder: how it affects attention and interaction

 Children with autism spectrum disorder (ASD) don’t tune into other people in the same way as typically developing babies and children.

 For example, a child with ASD might not respond to his name, make eye contact, smile at caregivers, or wave goodbye without being told to.
-A child with ASD also might not use eye contact to get someone’s attention or communicate.
+A child with ASD also might not use eye contact or pointing to get someone’s attention or communicate.

 Using eye contact and gestures to share experiences with others is called joint attention (or shared attention).
-For example, when a child and her dad are reading a book together, she might point to a picture in a book then look back at her dad to show him.

 Attention is a skill that develops over time.
 Our article on learning to pay attention